aricursion/splits/README.md

 tracked metrics: seconds ticks evaluation metric: seconds
 ```
-An example wrapper around cadical can be found in the examples directory (TODO)
+An example wrapper around cadical can be found in the examples directory

 # Decisions to be made
 - Currently the way that the solver function works is that if "time" is the metric then the solvers it spawns can run at most "time" seconds.
 Otherwise they can do at most `config.timeout` seconds.
 I'm not sure this is a good choice.
 Even if "time" isn't the main metric, it's unlikely you want to consider instances which take much longer than the previous one.
 But then should I require "time" to be tracked?